GameFoundry/bsf/README.md

 # License

 Banshee is offered completely free for personal or commercial use under the GNU Lesser General Public License v3 (LGPL v3).
-A paid commercial per-seat license is also available for those that cannot comply with LGPL terms or just want more flexibility.
+A commercial license is also available for those that cannot comply with LGPL terms or just want more flexibility.

 # Author